YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 If you want to use other icons, the following icons are recommended.

-- Only download the necessary svg and store it as a CDN, and only use it when necessary (do not introduce css in order to increase the speed as much as possible).
-- Use `font-awesome`, saving time and effort.
-- Use only custom `iconfont` icon sets.
-(Fast speed, but need to configure)
+- Method 1: Most recommended, all use custom `iconfont` icon set.
+(Fast speed, but need to be configured by yourself)
-- Customize the use of `ionicons` load with `iconfont`.
+- Method 2: Freely import the css style file of the font icon in [head](#head-head resource), and directly input the corresponding `class` name.
+(Often all icon resources are introduced.
+Although it is convenient to introduce them at once, many icons are not practical.)

 ::: tip
 You can go to [iconfont](https://www.iconfont.cn/) to customize a set of icons and cover the icon resources introduced by [CDN] (# CDN).